Raise Money for Charity

 There are many organised walks to get involved in, but it’s also easy to arrange your own sponsored event and get a whole team of people behind you.
 Whether it’s setting a mile target, tackling the 3 peaks, or simply setting a step goal per week, there’s so much scope to make this challenge suitable for your ability and fitness.

-How to Decide Between a Walk and a Trek?
+How to Decide Between a Charity Walk or Trek?

-When deciding on the best challenge, it’s worth considering the differences between a trek and a walk but whatever you choose to do, make sure it’s within your capability and don’t put yourself in a situation where you may run into difficulty.
+When deciding on a suitable challenge, it’s worth considering the differences between a trek and a walk but whatever you choose to do, make sure it’s within your capability and don’t put yourself in a situation where you may run into difficulty.
 All fundraising is appreciated and goes towards helping our lifesaving service.

 A trek or hike is: